pgagliar/insight-data-challenge/ReadMe.md

 #Insight Data Engineering coding challenge:

-The coding challenge consists of implementing a word count and a running median on unique words, for a tweet dataset.
+The coding challenge consists of implementing a word count and a running median on a tweet dataset.

 ##Dataset:
 I used java for my solution and tested it on the dataset sentiment140 from Standford.<br />